Transfer Your UK Pensions to Australia

-- You must be over the age of 55 - This is because in Australia, under financial hardship rules, you can access your pension funds before the age of 55 in certain circumstances.
-This goes against UK rules which only allows you to access your pension once you reach age 55.
+- You must be over the age of 55 - This is because in Australia, under financial hardship rules, you can access your pension funds before the age of 55 under certain circumstances.
+This goes against UK rules which only allow you to access your pension once you reach age 55.

 - MOST IMPORTANTLY - You can only transfer your UK Pension into an Australian scheme that is registered with HMRC as a Qualifying Recognised Overseas Pension (QROPS).

-Step 2 – Once the currency conversion is processed, the funds are transferred to our cash account.
+Step 2 – The funds are transferred to our cash account once the currency conversion is processed.
 At this stage, the transfer administration fee is deducted before the investment of funds.
 We will also pay the tax due on your behalf if you have elected for us to do so.

-Step 3 – Our Suppor team will invest your funds, in line with the investment instructions you specified on the application form.
+Step 3 – Our Support team will invest your funds in line with the investment instructions you specified on the application form.

 Retail Superannuation Funds are similar to UK pension plans as they offer you a wide range of investment options such as: